emissary-ingress/emissary/docs/guides/index.md

 # Guides

-Guides are hands-on tutorials to walk you through configuring Ambassador for specific functionality.
+Guides are hands-on tutorials to walk you through configuring Ambassador Edge Stack or Ambassador Open Source for specific functionality.

 <table>
 <tr>